tr0njavolta/katacoda-dev/terraform-sentinel/step1.md

 After reviewing the failing output, change the `bucket_tags` rule to evaluate correctly.

-<pre class="file" data-filename="terraform-sentinel/restrict-s3-buckets.sentinel" data-target="buckets.change.after.tags is null">buckets.change.after.tags is not null</pre>
+<pre class="file" data-filename="terraform-sentinel/restrict-s3-buckets.sentinel" data-target="insert" data-marker="buckets.change.after.tags is null">buckets.change.after.tags is not null</pre>

 In the next step, you will build on this policy with more specific and restrictive policy information.